 Information on this compound will be found in the Copper (Cu) volumes, Main series (Hb), in volume B3, pages 1236-7.
 Ignore the System Number (60) as these are no longer used in the shelving arrangement.

-Journal coverage in the Gmelin database was always been very uneven.
+Literature coverage in the Gmelin handbook and database was always very uneven.
 After 1976 the Institute extracted data from about 110 journals.
 Coverage and currency faltered after 1995, when the Gmelin Institute closed, and there are still large gaps in the data thereafter.
 From the late 1990s only about 60 journals were monitored for content.
-Historical Gmelin data is currently owned by Gesellschaft Deutscher Chemiker (GDCh) and licensed to Elsevier for inclusion in Reaxys.
+The historical Gmelin dataset is currently owned by Gesellschaft Deutscher Chemiker (GDCh) and licensed to Elsevier for inclusion in Reaxys.
 Current and recent excerpting of inorganic/metal-organic chemical information in Reaxys is now carried out as part of the Reaxys indexing system and is no longer related to Gmelin.